-If the user has already pre-processed reads, either for the Assembly step or for further analysis, the user can pass one additional single ends file.
+If the user has already pre-processed reads, either for the Assembly step or for further analysis, the user is required to pass THREE files, two paired read files and one additional single ends file.
 The singleton read file is given last.